About Skin Cancer Screenings

 Skin Cancer Screening

 During your skin cancer screening, the doctor will check your body for moles, birthmarks, and any abnormal areas.
 They may create a "mole map" that shows the size and location of your moles to track them at future screenings.
 Sometimes, we take photos of certain areas and may even perform a biopsy of a suspicious mole or spot.
 When a biopsy is recommended, the area will be numbed and sampled.
 The biopsy will be sent to a pathology lab for analysis.
 When the doctor receives the pathology report, you will be contacted with the results.

 Our providers here at Snyder Dermatology will discuss the best way to care for your skin after a biopsy to ensure your skin heals correctly.
 With proper care, scarring is limited or will appear flat and eventually fade so that it is not as noticeable.
 Dr. Snyder and all the providers are passionate about healthy skin and take the time necessary to talk with every patient about what to expect and recommended actions and future assessments.
 They will advise you when to return for your next skin cancer screening.

 Early Detection is Key

 Understanding your risk and early detection are two important keys to the successful treatment of skin cancer.
 If you are due for a regular skin cancer screening, please contact our office.
-We have two locations in Austin and Round Rock, TX.
+We are located in Austin, TX.
 If you are a current patient of Dr. Renee Snyder or our other doctors for other dermatologic or cosmetic concerns, are at high risk for developing skin cancer, or you have concerns about an abnormal growth on your skin, schedule a skin cancer screening today at either our Austin or Round Rock location for more information.